acrlabs/simkube/docs/contributing.md

 ### Testing your changes

 Tests are divided into "unit tests" and "integration tests".
 The distinction between these is fuzzy.
 To run all the tests, do `make test`.
-If you'd just like to run the Golang tests, you can do `make test-go`, and if you just want to run the Rust unit tests, you can do `make test-rust`.
-To run the Rust integration tests, do `make itest-rust`.

 ### Linting your changes

-Code linting rules are defined in `./golangci.yml` and `.rustfmt.toml` for Go and Rust code, respectively.
+Code linting rules are defined in `.rustfmt.toml`.
 We also use [clippy](https://doc.rust-lang.org/stable/clippy/usage.html) for additional Rust linting and checks.
 We use a _nightly_ version of rustfmt to take advantage of unstable formatting rules, so you will need to install a nightly toolchain here.
 (Note that all actual Rust code does not use any nightly features).
 You can run all lints with `make lint`.

 ### Code coverage